BishrGhalil/rns/README.md

-# ReName Subtitles (RNS)
+# SubMan (Subtitle Manager)
-A simple python script to sort, rename and reorder subtitle files depending on their videos names.
+A simple python script to manage subtitle files.
 ### Dependencies
 ##### for linux only
 * python